dng394/chat-app-figma/README.md

-# chat-app-figma
+# Chat App with Figma
- Chat App with Figma
+ Figma prototype of chat app that addresses some common usability problems.